 How should customer support share customer feedback with the product team?
 This is not the first time we’ve heard this question, and the “right” answer seems to be somewhat of a point of contention depending on who you ask.
 Some teams swear by feedback meetings, others say all hands support is the end all be all.
 Regardless of the feedback communication system used, most support teams agree that the underlying goals are the same: to have more say in product decisions in order to make customers happy.

-At the root of the issue A few months back, Richard White (CEO and founder of UserVoice) presented a talk at UserConf Portland on how to give customer support more influence over the product roadmap.
+A few months back, Richard White (CEO and founder of UserVoice) presented a talk at UserConf Portland on how to give customer support more influence over the product roadmap.
 ICYMI: A product roadmap is a structured way to answer the question, “What’s coming in the next release…and in the next ones?”
 Sales teams, stakeholders, and customers ask this question most frequently, but whose feedback actually gets listened to and acted upon is a bit surprising.
 You can watch Rich’s full talk below, or keep reading for key takeaways.

 Customer Support & Product Feedback